Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 NOTE: Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.

 Visually, Annecy is one of France's most stunning cities.
-No one could ever deny this.
+Few people will argue the point.

 A stroll through the old town under the arcades and lunch at an outdoor café along one of the canals is proof enough.
 So are the overflowing flower pots positioned on every available window sill and bridge railing.

-If that's not enough, the city's setting will leave you breathless: it is gently placed on the shores of a limpid blue lake, itself bordered by myriad medieval villages and castles and ringed by snow-capped mountains, which act as both shield and embrace.
+If that's not enough, the city's setting will leave you breathless: it is gently set along the shores of a limpid blue lake, itself bordered by myriad medieval villages and castles and ringed by snow-capped mountains, which act as both shield and embrace.

-And just in case you need even more, this is a city of food, whether affordable bistrot fare or, in winter, every possible type of Alpine cheese, whose aroma escapes from bubbling fondue pots to find its way along the cobblestones.
+And just in case you need even more, this is a city of food, whether affordable bistrot fare or, in winter, every possible type of Alpine cheese, whose aroma escapes from bubbling fondue pots to draw you in from the cobblestoned streets.
 In winter, just stand outside and let your sense of smell guide you.

 Annecy became the temporary capital of the Comté de Genève, when Geneva's count settled here and his family built the castle.
 Three centuries later, Annecy became the capital of Savoy, entering a period of alternating expansion and destruction.